 I keep my mechanical skills current both with airplanes and with my car shop.

 In 2002 - following a career which included; Flight Instruction, Bush flying, Air ambulance, Charter, VIP, domestic Airlines, Special Air Operations and Arial application - I joined an international Airline Crewing Agency which provided pilots to airlines around the world on both short and long-term basis.
 Since then I've held positions as a captain on the Airbus A320 and A330, and the Boeing 757, 767, and 747.
-I've been based in places such as; Malta, Vietnam, Singapore, Saudi Arabia, Pakistan, Seychelles, and China.
-After COVID struck and dealt us the turmoil that it did, I joined a cargo airline as a Boeing 767 Captain.
-I will never go back to passenger flying.
+I've been based in places such as; Malta, Taiwan, South America, Africa, Vietnam, Singapore, Saudi Arabia, Pakistan, Seychelles, and China.

 What’s next?
 No idea.
 My journey is an adventure with no particular destination, so only time will tell.